the-turing-way/the-turing-way/chapters/testing.md

 There is also another kind of testing called regression testing.
 Regression testing is a type of testing that can be performed at any of the four main levels and compares the results of tests before and after a change is made to the code.

+These different types of tests will now be discussed in more detail.

 ### Unit tests

+*Would be nice to have an example of how a unit test can break*

 ---

 [Software testing fundamentals unit tests](http://softwaretestingfundamentals.com/unit-testing/) **Copyleft - 2019 STF**

-UNIT TESTING is a level of software testing where individual units/ components of a software are tested.
+UNIT TESTING is a level of software testing where individual units/components of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
 A unit is the smallest testable part of any software.
 It usually has one or a few inputs and usually a single output.
 In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming, the smallest unit is a method, which may belong to a base/ super class, abstract class or derived/ child class.
 (Some treat a module of an application as a unit.
 This is to be discouraged as there will probably be many individual units within that module.)
-Unit testing frameworks, drivers, stubs, and mock/ fake objects are used to assist in unit testing.
+Unit testing frameworks, drivers, stubs, and mock/ fake objects can be used to assist in unit testing.

-Unit Testing is the first level of software testing and is performed prior to Integration Testing.

-#### Unit Testing Benefits
+#### Benefits of unit testing

-- Unit testing increases confidence in changing/ maintaining code.
-If good unit tests are written and if they are run every time any code is changed, we will be able to promptly catch any defects introduced due to the change.
-Also, if codes are already made less interdependent to make unit testing possible, the unintended impact of changes to any code is less.
-- Codes are more reusable.
-In order to make unit testing possible, codes need to be modular.
-This means that codes are easier to reuse.
-- Development is faster.
-How?
-If you do not have unit testing in place, you write your code and perform that fuzzy ‘developer test’ (You set some breakpoints, fire up the GUI, provide a few inputs that hopefully hit your code and hope that you are all set.)
-But, if you have unit testing in place, you write the test, write the code and run the test.
-Writing tests takes time but the time is compensated by the less amount of time it takes to run the tests; You need not fire up the GUI and provide all those inputs.
-And, of course, unit tests are more reliable than ‘developer tests’.
-Development is faster in the long run too.
-How?
-The effort required to find and fix defects found during unit testing is very less in comparison to the effort required to fix defects found during system testing or acceptance testing.
-- The cost of fixing a defect detected during unit testing is lesser in comparison to that of defects detected at higher levels.
-Compare the cost (time, effort, destruction, humiliation) of a defect detected during acceptance testing or when the software is live.
-- Debugging is easy.
-When a test fails, only the latest changes need to be debugged.
-With testing at higher levels, changes made over the span of several days/weeks/months need to be scanned.
-- Codes are more reliable.
-Why?
-I think there is no need to explain this to a sane person.
+If a researcher makes a change to a piece of code or how it is run how can they be sure that doing so has not broken something?
+They may run a few tests, but without testing every small piece of code individually how can they be certain?
+Unit testing gives researchers that certainty, and allows them to be confident when changing and maintaining their code.

+So unit testing leads to reliable code, but there are other benefits too.
+Firstly it makes development faster by making bugs easier to find.
+Larger-scale tests which test large hunks of code (while still useful) have the disadvantage that if they fail it is difficult to pinpoint the source of the bug.
+Because unit tests by their very definition test small pieces of code they help developers find the cause of a bug much more quickly than higher-level tests or code with no tests at all.
+Unit tests also make fixing bugs faster and easier because they catch bugs early while they only impact small individual units.
+If bugs are not detected early via unit tests then it may be a long time before they are discovered, impacting later work that built on the faulty code.
+This means much more code is at risk and fixing the bug is more time consuming.

+The other major benefit of unit testing is that it strongly incentivises researchers to write modular code because modular code is far easier to write unit tests for.

+*Include what modular code is*

+Modular code is much easier to reuse, for example if a researcher has a individual function that does some Useful Thing and in a future project they need to do that thing again it is trivial to copy or import the function.
+In contrast if the code that does this Useful Thing is entwined with a great deal of other code in a long script it is much harder to separate it out for re-use.

+Modular code also has the benefit that even if a bug is introduced the unintended impact of changes to any code is likely to be lessened or limited to that module.

 #### Unit Testing Tips